Department of Educational Leadership and Counseling

 Research, theory and principles of adult learning and development explored.
 Evaluation of adult interests and skills through a variety of strategies discussed.
 Application of theory presented through class projects.

-A historical and structural overview of the adult education movement as well as a systematic examination of the role of the adult education across a wide range of institutional settings.
+A historical and structural overview of the adult education movement as well as a systematic examination of the role of the adult education across a wide range of institutional settings, with detailed focus on the higher education setting.

 ADED 5390 Community Education 3 SCH (3)

-Principles of research are examined in the context of the literature of the field of adult education.
-Guided opportunities for research of current adult education or training issues of theoretical and practical concern are provided under direction of a member of the adult education faculty.
+Principles of research are examined in the context of the literature of the field of adult and higher education.
+Guided opportunities for research of current adult education, higher education or training issues of theoretical and practical concern are provided under direction of a member of the adult and higher education program faculty.

 ADED 5393 Counseling Adults 3 SCH (3)